 Monger's return to racing in BRDC British F3 was a story that spread around the world.
 After suffering life changing injuries in an F4 crash in 2017, he claimed an emotional podium first time out on his racing return in British F3, and scored three more rostrum results and a double pole at Donington.
 He raced in EuroFormula in 2019 and won the prestigious Pau Grand Prix.
 He appeared in a BBC documentary about his recovery, and is a regular face on the Channel 4 on-screen presenting team for Formula One.

 Achievements: 2019 BRDC British F3 Champion, FIA F3 podium finisher

 Novalak first raced in British F3 in 2018, competing in selected events and taking a pole position on his debut.
 He returned for a full season with Carlin in 2019, and stormed to the title with a consistent campaign that saw him take victories and regular podiums.
 He remained with the team as he stepped up to the FIA F3 Championship and enjoyed a strong season which included a podium at Silverstone.
-He switches to Trident for a second season in the championship in 2021, claimed multiple podiums and helped Trident to win the Teams' Championship.
+He switched to Trident for a second season in the championship in 2021, claimed multiple podiums and helped Trident to win the Teams' Championship.